 Weight and Packed Size

 We are disappointed in the Galaxi in this department.
 It is the second heaviest tent in this review after the ALPS Mountaineering Lynx, at 5 lbs.
 8 oz.
 Slept between two hikers, the weight is manageable, but with other tents averaging in the 4 lb.-range, the five-and-a-half pound weight was heavier than we'd like to carry on a longer trip.
 The Galaxi tucked nicely back into its stuff sack, making re-packing easy.
-The lightest tent in this review is the featherweight Big Agnes Fly Creek HV and Tarptent Double Rainbow.
+The lightest tents in this review are the featherweight Big Agnes Fly Creek HV and Tarptent Double Rainbow.
 Similarly, these tents also represent the smallest packed size in our fleet.

 One of the heaviest tents in this review, we would not want to carry the Galaxi around for too long.
 However, it is a great choice for car camping, paddling trips, or short backpacking adventures.

 The Galaxi is a great value at $250.
 We were pleasantly surprised at the price of this tent, especially because it comes with a footprint, which is usually sold separately.
 We think the Half Dome 2 Plus is a slightly better value at $220 for a bit more space and durability — but it doesn't come with a footprint!
 The Galaxi has many luxury features that make the price a bargain.